When it Comes to Art, Provenance Matters

 Verifying ADCook NFTs

-Whether you are collecting physical artworks or Non-Fungible Tokens, verify, verify, and verify.
+Whether you collect physical artworks or Non-Fungible Tokens, verify and verify again.

 One of the main reasons I find NFTs exciting is that everything can be verified and validated easily.
 Because every NFT minted by its creator gets a unique number and is assigned to blockchains worldwide, they are provenanced from the moment they are created.